jpthiele/dealii-Wiki/Eclipse.md

 **WARNING**: If you set up your project this way, **DO NOT** use CMake built-in generators, as it will modify the Eclipse project files in the source directory, likely resulting in conflicts and confusing the indexer.

-## Setting deal.II itself as a project
+## Setting deal.II itself as a project from scratch

 From the Eclipse menu choose `Help`->`Eclipse Market place...` and search for `cmake4eclipse`, install it.
 First, add deal.II itself as a project.
 This will force the Eclipse indexer to go through the entire library.